 Past Presidents

 With 24 years of higher education experience, Cynthia Susan Ross succeeded Don Davis after his retirement in 2002.
-Ross developed and implemented a long-range strategic planning process and oversaw Cameron’s centennial celebration.
+Ross implemented a long-range strategic planning process and oversaw Cameron’s centennial celebration.
 During her tenure, the university embarked on a capital improvements campaign – almost completely funded through private donations and grants – that was the largest since President Burch’s improvements to campus in the late 1960s.
-Cameron’s business building, Cynthia S. Ross Hall, was named after Ross to honor her contributions to the university.
+Cameron’s business building, Cynthia S. Ross Hall, was to honor her contributions to the university.
+Ross was inducted into the Oklahoma Higher Education Hall of Fame in 2013.

 Attorney, legislator, son of Clarence L. Davis and a Cameron alum, Don Clarence Davis became a second-generation Cameron president when he was appointed in 1980.
 During his tenure, the Oklahoma State Regents for Higher Education expanded the university’s functions to include offerings at the master’s degree level.
 Davis guided Cameron to “interactive” status, as it was among the first Oklahoma universities to launch a website and provide internet access to faculty and students.
-Davis also added a National Public Radio affiliate, KCCU-FM, to the Cameron campus.
+Davis also established KCCU-FM, a National Public Radio affiliate.
+Davis was inducted into the Oklahoma Higher Education Hall of Fame in 2012.

 Cameron alumnus Don J. Owen was the superintendent of schools in Shawnee when he was named Cameron president.
-During his tenure, the first baccalaureate degrees were awarded in May 1970, and the institution’s name was changed to Cameron College in 1971 and then to Cameron University in 1974.
+During his tenure, the first baccalaureate degrees were awarded in May 1970.
+The institution’s name was changed to Cameron College in 1971 and then to Cameron University in 1974.
 Cameron received accreditation as a four-year institution in 1973.

 Legislator, farmer, businessman and Navy veteran Cecil Vernon Howell oversaw a long period of growth and maturation as Cameron State Agricultural College's president.
 He was largely responsible for many physical improvements to the Cameron campus, the establishment of an ROTC program, and the promotion of CSAC as the best junior college in the state.